MBCX/IP-Address-generation/README.md

 - Generate IPv4 addresses based on a range *(i.e, 0.0.0.0 - 255.255.255.255)*
 - IPv4 to IPv6 conversion technology and viceversa is included.
 - Generate random IP addresses that *almost* always ends up in a country of your choice. i.e, generate a random IP for the US, or for UK, Italy and so on.

+*Also, I know that the HTML and main.js demo are not pretty, but I focused on making this work.
+So keep that in mind.*